Chikage Oogi: Constitution

 Oogi has critical views against the Constitution of Japan of 1947.
-She has said that the constitution has many problems such as ignoring environmental rights, obfuscating the Self-Defense Forces and its international contribution to keep peace, and excessively protecting criminals while making light of crime victims' human rights.
+She has said that the constitution has many problems such as ignoring environmental rights, obfuscating the Japanese Self-Defense Forces and its international contribution to keep peace, and excessively protecting criminals while making light of crime victims' human rights.
 She also made a controversial remark: "The Constitution of Japan deprived Japanese women of their graces of character."

 Transfer of capital functions

 A suggestion to transfer some capital functions out of Tokyo came under review in 1990s to solve the problem posed by the overconcentration of people in Tokyo.
 Oogi, who was the Minister of Construction in charge of this issue, expressed opposition to the transfer in September 2000.
 Her opposition created conflicts with Prime Minister Mori and with the mayors of the candidate cities.

 Imperial succession

 Upon Prince Hisahito's birth in September 2006, Oogi suggested that the lawmakers take a cautious attitude toward the Government's move to allow female and matrilineal succession of the Imperial Throne.
 She appreciated Princess Akishino for her third deliverance in this day of declining birthrate and said "We women would like to look to her as a model."